Canada pROGRAM dATES

 • Visit to Family Services of Greater Vancouver

-• Service learning with Directions Youth Services
+• Service learning experiences

-• Excursion to Grouse Mountain gondola ride
+• Excursion to Grouse Mountain Gondola Ride

 Program Fee (tentative)